“Are you on LinkedIn?”

 The next step is to them know a bit about you, and how you work.

-E.g. “I am a creative, motivated and caring trainer.
+“I am a creative, motivated and caring Trainer.
 I don’t believe in a one-size-fits-all fitness approach.
 People are different, and every person should have a fitness plan that works with their style, physical capabilities and goals.

 “I work to understand clients both physically and mentally, so that I can tailor make fitness plans to fit them and ensure they reach their goals.”

-Lastly, you want to pop in your relevant qualifications and contact details.
+Lastly, you want to add your relevant qualifications and contact details.

-E.g. “I have a nationally-recognised Certificate IV in Fitness from Open Colleges.”
+“I have a nationally-recognised Certificate IV in Fitness from Open Colleges.

 “Currently, I combine freelance PT services with Harvey’s Gym work, and I can be reached at (include your email or phone number here).”

-This is where you pop in your work experience.
-It’s best not to copy and paste from your resume, you want to demonstrate your value in a unique way.
+This is where you add your work experience.
+It’s best not to copy and paste from your resume, as you want to demonstrate your value in a unique way.

 To do this, list a challenge you faced and how you solved it, as well as what you achieved.